|Dates / Deadlines:|

 Internship placement is restricted to full year students.
 Please note that due to the competitiveness for internship placements, there is no guarantee that everyone will be able to participate in an internship (as part of the Intercultural Seminar).
 These will be based on the student’s command of Italian, academic performance, and a personal interview.

-Dickinson Italian Studies majors planning to take courses at the University of Bologna should read carefully Appendix III in this handbook: “FAQ about Courses toward the Italian Studies Major in Bologna.”
+Dickinson Italian Studies majors planning to take courses at the University of Bologna should read the Bologna Handbook carefully, especially “FAQ About Courses Toward the Italian Studies Major in Bologna.”

 Courses at the Johns Hopkins School: